sonicavionics/sonicavionics.com/docs/blog/posts/2024/december/8/kicadvsaltium.md

 ### Routing

-Altium has better routing.
-Dragging chips that already have traces around in Altium works much better than in KiCad
+Altium has much better routing.
+Dragging chips that already have traces around in Altium works much better than in KiCad.

+### Design Rules

+The design rules manger is much better in Altium.

 ## Solidworks vs OnShape